nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `editDeck INDEX DECK_NAME`
 - `INDEX` is the index of the deck you want to edit.
-- The card's index can be found in the displayed card list.
+- The deck's index can be found in the displayed deck list.
 - `DECK_NAME` is the new name you want to assign to the specified deck.
 - The new deck name must not match any existing deck names (Deck names are case-sensitive).